6170/cradles/deliverables/design-analysis.md

 ##Key Design Choices
 Some of our key design choices were:
-1. Using a simplistic and friendly UI to create a more enjoyable user experience for users.
+1. Using a simplistic and friendly UI - to create a more enjoyable user experience for users.
-2. To create an in-app messaging/communication platform for users to connect.
-We made this decision because some users expressed concern about having their emails exposed and asked that we provide a buffer.
+2. To create an in-app messaging/communication platform for users to connect - We made this decision because some users expressed concern about having their emails exposed and asked that we provide a buffer.
 Additionally the in-app messaging system allows teachers to quickly contact and then communicate with volunteers.
-3. Geospatial representation/selection of schools.
-We thought that if when picking schools to volunteer at, if a volunteer was presented with a geographical breakdown of schools in Boston they'd be more likely to volunteer at more schools that are closer to them because they can see how close they are.
+3. Geospatial representation/selection of schools -  We thought that if when picking schools to volunteer at, if a volunteer was presented with a geographical breakdown of schools in Boston they'd be more likely to volunteer at more schools that are closer to them because they can see how close they are.
 We asked a few test subjects to create profiles and when the schools were layed out on a map they tended to pick more schools near their location.

 4. Fast Search - The application has incredibly fast search and the results are easy to understand and interact with.
 We opted for a simple data model and relationship structure and it resulted in faster search and better search interface.